-Happy New Year, Church Family!
-God, in His grace and mercy, has met us with the hopeful prospect of 365 days of steadfast love and mercy (Lamentations 3:22-23).
+God, in His grace and mercy, has met us with the hopeful prospect of a year of steadfast love and mercy (Lamentations 3:22-23).
 We welcome this kind of new beginning.

-One of the things I love about a new beginning is the opportunity it gives us to get things right in the coming year.
-We resolve to get in shape, eat better, be nicer, love deeper, post kinder, tweet less.
-Some of those things we will do—for a while.
+One of the things I love about a new beginning is the opportunity it gives us to get things right.

 John Piper says, “Revival is the sovereign work of God to awaken His people with fresh intensity to the truth and glory of God, the ugliness of sin, the horror of hell, the preciousness of Christ’s atoning work, the wonder of salvation by grace through faith, the urgency of holiness and witness, and the sweetness of worship with God’s people.
 Revival is what happens when the sovereign Spirit wills to blow on large numbers at one time (John 3:8).”